 Effects of a Speed Bump on Market Quality and Exchange Competition

-After a long period of high-speed trading, exchanges are now trying to slow down trading with speed bumps.
-We study how this market design innovation affects traders’ reaction times, the market quality of stocks, and the operators of competing exchanges.
-Post speed bump, we find slower reaction times to order book events, and depth changes consistent with reduced order detection and back-running.
+After a long period of facilitating faster trading, exchanges are now trying to slow down trading with speed bumps.
+We study how this market-design innovation affects traders’ reaction times, the market quality of stocks, and the operators of competing exchanges.
+Post speed bump, we find slower reaction times to order book events and reduced order detection and back-running.
 Reduction in quote-to-trade ratio and flickering quotes improves market quality.
-Exchanges without planned speed bumps lose market share, with reduced return on assets, stock returns, and enterprise value.
+Exchanges without planned speed bumps lose market share, with reduced return on their share price, enterprise value, and investment in high-speed assets.
 Their stocks become attractive for short sellers.

 Keywords: Speed bump; High-speed trading; Stock-exchange performance; Multi market trading; Market quality